Below outlines the procedure for redress of a student grievance concerning academic and instructional matters 1.

 Prior to initiating the formal grievance process at the departmental level, the grieving student may seek advice from the department by consulting with the Director of Graduate Studies (if grievant is a graduate student) or Director of Undergraduate Studies (if grievant is an undergraduate student).
 In the case the grievance involves the director themselves, the Department Chair shall be contacted instead.

 A student with a justifiable grievance that can be substantiated should initiate the formal department grievance process during the academic term when the concern arises or within 90 calendar days of the posting of final grades for the course, regardless of the student’s enrollment status.

-COSC GRIEVANCE FORM.
-To begin the process, the student must submit the COSC Grievance Form that includes the following:
+CHEM GRIEVANCE FORM.
+To begin the process, the student must submit the CHEM Grievance Form that includes the following:

 - Description of the grievance

 - Informal steps already taken and the outcome of the informal process